Venice is known to be the world’s most beautiful, most romantic city. This city is filled with treasures of beauty that could take months to explore.

-The Patriarchal Cathedral Basilica of Saint Mark, or better known as “St. Mark’s Basilica”, is at the heart of Venice.
+The Patriarchal Cathedral Basilica of Saint Mark, better known as “St. Mark’s Basilica,” is at the heart of Venice.

-A cathedral church built in the 11th century, nicknamed the ‘Church of Gold’ because of its captivating architecture and engineering.
-Fascinating mosaics, luxurious design, ornate gold glass, and bronze statues fill the church.
+A cathedral church built in the 11th century nicknamed the ‘Church of Gold’ because of its captivating architecture and engineering.
+Fascinating mosaics, luxurious designs, ornate gold glass, and bronze statues fill the church.

-The interior design is inspired by the Greek cross, but the Pala d’Oro, the high altar retable, is known as one of the finest artwork of Byzantine enamel.
+The interior design is inspired by the Greek cross, but the Pala d’Oro, the high altar retable, is known as one of the finest artworks of Byzantine enamel.

 4. Palazzo Ducale

-Built-in the 14th century, its pink Veronese marble, dainty colonnades, and white Istrian stone scream opulence.
-The chambers, private apartments, courts, prisons, glided ornamental structures of the great room, are not to be forgotten.
+Built in the 14th century, its pink Veronese marble, dainty colonnades, and white Istrian stone scream opulence.
+The chambers, private apartments, courts, prisons, and glided ornamental structures of the great room are not to be forgotten.